 Precast concrete piles are mostly circular or octagonal with a tapered edge to one side.

-Concrete piles can be used practically for every type of foundation subjected to medium and heavy loads.
+Concrete piles can be used practically for every types of foundation subjected to medium and heavy loads.

-Steel pile foundation are either a rolled steel section or a conical shape or it can be a sheet pile.
+Steel pile foundation are either a rolled steel section or a conical shape or it can be a sheet piles.

 Classification based on supporting actions: